tarunsaini1/RIVORA_DEPLOYED_BACKEND/readme.md

 Edit
 npm install
 3. Setup Environment Variables
-Create a .env.local file with the following keys:
+Create a .env.local file in the root directory and add:

-env
-Copy
-Edit
 PORT=4000
 MONGO_URI=your_mongo_connection_string
 SESSION_SECRET=your_secret